Interior Design Trends for 2019

 Also tipped for 2019, is the introduction of more eco-friendly and sustainable pieces of furniture.
 This will herald an increased use of re-purposed wood for desks, recycled textiles for sofas, cork and bamboo which work together to create a more natural and organic aesthetic.

 In conjunction with utilising recycled fabrics and materials to create a sustainable interior design, 2019 will also see a rise in the popularity of house plants.
 Think big and bold Chinese Money plants, umbrella trees and hanging Burrows Tail plants dotted all around the home.

 A minimalist design can be achieved through the clever use of functionality and space in place of s cluttered or congested design.
 Glass really comes into its own here and can be paired with blocked neutral colours and plenty of metal furnishings.

 Who We Are

 If you’re looking to liven up the design of your home, look no further than Square 1 Balustrades.
-We supply and install glass balustrades
+We supply and install glass balustrades on a national scale.

-.
+To learn more about our services, contact us.
 We’re based at Unit 3, Sarisbury Building, 172 Bridge Road, Sarisbury Green, Southampton, SO31 7EH.